Catalyst-3/jkim-angular-cognito/terraform/README.md

 - `pool-id`: The ID of the created Cognito user pool.
 - `client-id`: The ID of the created Cognito user pool client.

+## Test Users

+When running locally, you sign-in to the application using the username & password for the users in `terraform/users.tf`.

+Check the `resource "aws_cognito_user_in_group" "in-admin"` to view the user(s) with the "admin" role/permission.

 ## Notes

 - Ensure that your AWS CLI is configured with the necessary permissions to create Cognito resources.